Juvenile Sex Crime Lawyer in Texas

 - Mistaken Identity

 In other cases of juvenile sex crime allegations, an affirmative defense may be available.
 An affirmative defense applies when the alleged act would typically be considered a criminal offense, but it is not in the instant situation because of some specific reason, as provided by statute.
 Affirmative defenses that may be available to juvenile sex crime accusations in Texas can include:

 - If the alleged juvenile offender was three years older or less than the alleged victim and the alleged victim was of the opposite sex; the alleged juvenile offender did not use force or a threat of violence against the alleged victim; and the alleged juvenile offender was not required to register as sex offender; or

 - If the alleged juvenile offender was the spouse of the alleged victim at the time of the offense.

-Juveniles that have been accused of a sexual offense in Dallas County, Nassau County, Denton County, and Tarrant County can turn to Stuckle & Associates PLLC for an aggressive defense and experienced representation.
-We know what you're up against, and we are ready to guide you through every step of the overwhelming process ahead of you.
-Call Stuckle & Associates PLLC today at (972) 423-4405 to schedule your free consultation regarding your sexual offense charges.
+Juveniles falsely accused of a sexual offense in Texas can turn to Stuckle & Associates PLLC for an aggressive defense and experienced representation.
+We know what you’re up against, and we are ready to guide you through every step of the overwhelming process ahead of you.
+Call (972) 423-4405 or contact us online today to schedule a free consultation with a criminal defense attorney at our firm regarding your sexual offense charges.